M4t1ss/chunker/README.md

 Options for _ChunkSentence.php_:
-* -m - minimal desired length of each chunk
-* -g - the grammar file for Berkeley Parser
-* -s - the input sentence

 | Option | Description                          | Required |
 | ------ |:------------------------------------:| --------:|
 | -m     | minimal desired length of each chunk | no       |